AdobeDocs/target.de-DE/help/c-intro/how-target-works.md

 >
 >[!DNL Adobe Target] verfügt derzeit über kein Edge-Netzwerk in China, weshalb die Endnutzerleistung für [!DNL Target] für Kunden in China weiterhin eingeschränkt ist.
 Because of the firewall and the lack of Edge nodes within the country, the experiences of sites with [!DNL Target] deployed will be slow to render and page loads will be affected.
 Also, marketers might experience latency when using the [!DNL Target] authoring UI.

-Sie können bei Bedarf die Randnotizen der weißen Zielgruppe anzeigen.
-Weitere Informationen finden Sie unter [Whitelist Zielgruppe Edge-Knoten](/help/c-implementing-target/c-considerations-before-you-implement-target/white-list-edges.md).
+Sie können bei Bedarf Zielgruppen-Randnotizen zulassen.
+Weitere Informationen finden Sie unter [Zulässige Zielgruppe Kantenknoten](/help/c-implementing-target/c-considerations-before-you-implement-target/white-list-edges.md).

 ## Protected User Experience {#concept_40A5E781D90A41E4955F80EA9E5F8F96}